lutilipe/lutilipe/README.md

 Hello! 👋

 I'm  a Full-Stack Developer that loves technology and web development.
-I'm currently studying NodeJS, GO, Typescript.
+I'm currently studying NodeJS, Kotlin and Typescript.
 If you want to see more about my job, check out my repositories.

 “Talk is cheap.
 Show me the code.”